-- A Looked After Child is a child who is in the care of a local authority in accordance with section 22 of the Children Act 1989 at the time the application for admission to school is made and whom the local authority has confirmed will still be looked after at the date of admission. - An Adoption Order is an order made under section 46 of the Adoption and Children Act 2002. - A Child Arrangements Order (previously known as a Residence Order) is an order outlining the arrangements as to the person with whom the child will live. - A Special Guardianship Order is an order appointing one or more individuals to be a child's special guardian or guardians.
+- A Looked After Child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989). - An Adoption Order is an order made under section 46 of the Adoption and Children Act 2002. - A Child Arrangements Order (previously known as a Residence Order) is an order outlining the arrangements as to the person with whom the child will live. - A Special Guardianship Order is an order appointing one or more individuals to be a child's special guardian or guardians.